 How to measure a dog's fever?

-To check if the dog has a fever, you can measure the temperature in the rectal opening with a digital thermometer.
-It is not possible to measure a dog's fever by feeling whether the muzzle, ears, tongue or other places on the body are warm.
-If you measure body temperature inaccurately, it may result in you not picking up temperatures that are more acute to treat.
-It may be a good idea to measure the temperature of your dog when you know it is healthy, so that you get a clue as to what the normal temperature is for your four-legged friend.
+To check if your dog has a fever – you can measure the temperature in the rectum with a digital thermometer.
+It is not possible to measure a dog's fever by feeling if the muzzle, ears, tongue or other parts of the body are warm.
+If you measure body temperature inaccurately – it may result in you not picking up temperatures that are more acute to treat.
+It may be a good idea to measure your dog's temperature when you know it is healthy – so that you get a clue as to what the normal temperature is for your four-legged friend.

 Step-by-step: How to take your dog's temperature

-You can use a digital thermometer intended for humans, but you may want to clearly mark the thermometer with "for dogs only" to avoid confusion later.
+You can use a digital thermometer intended for humans – but it may be a good idea to clearly label the thermometer with “for dogs only” to avoid confusion later.

-It is easier to take your dog's temperature if there are two of you.
-Then one can keep the dog calm, preferably with some treats, while the other takes the temperature.
+It's easier to take your dog's temperature if there are two of you.
+Then one can keep the dog calm – preferably with some treats – while the other takes the temperature.

-A tip to reduce the discomfort for the dog is to use neutral oil, vaseline or fatty ointment to get the thermometer in far enough (approx. 1 - 2,5 cm, a little depending on the size of the skin)
+A tip to reduce discomfort for the dog is to use neutral oil, Vaseline or oily ointment to get the thermometer in far enough (about 1–2,5 cm – depending on the size of the skin).

 When the thermometer beeps, the measurement is complete and you can see the result on the display.